Radware/azure-alteon-provisioning/README.md

 This Terraform project deploys an Azure Virtual Network with management, data, and server subnets, network security groups, network interfaces, and a Virtual Machine configured with specific user data.

+This setup demonstrate the basic ,without HA, load balancing proxy setup with interface for the client side and another interface for servers side within the data plan, and management interface for the control plane.

 ## Prerequisites

 - Terraform installed on your local machine.